ISISComputingGroup/ibex_developers_manual/Glossary.md

 Journal Parser
 --------------

 The journal parser is a program that runs as part of the end run processes.
-It looks parses the journal produced by the isisicp and adds the deails to the database in the journal schema.
+It looks parses the journal produced by the `isisicp` and adds the details to the database in the journal schema.

 [LabVIEW](http://www.ni.com/labview/)
 ---------